redBorder/redborder-producers/README.md

 # Requirements

-This is an auxiliar package for redborder-manager, si is expecte to be installed
+This is an auxiliar package for redborder-manager, which is expected to be installed
 * redborder-manager

 # Setup